blueag8/Photography_Website/README.md

 There is a lot more testing I would like to integrate, including more of the automated testing.
 I have created a Travis.yml file but am currently having issues passing the build.
 Due to time constraints and passing a deadline I am happy to submit as is for assessment.

-Through the manual testing, I am happy that the site is user-friendly and works as expected.
+Through extensive manual testing, I conclude that the site is user-friendly and works as expected.

 I will be forking this project and continuing to work on it for Henk.